Leptospirosis

 Key facts

-- Water or food is consumed that is contaminated with urine from an infected rodent or animal
+- Water or dirt contaminated with the urine from infected animals getting into the body:

 Symptoms